-ABL Credit Facility
+Asset-Based Lending (ABL) Facility

-In connection with Stelco Inc.'s emergence from CCAA, Stelco Inc. entered into an asset-based revolving loan agreement on June 30, 2017 with a syndicate of lenders for a maximum revolver amount of \$375 million.
+In connection with Stelco Inc.'s emergence from CCAA, Stelco Inc. entered into an asset-based lending (ABL) agreement on June 30, 2017 with a syndicate of lenders for a maximum revolver amount of \$375 million.

+In August 2018, Stelco Inc. entered into an amended ABL agreement for which the terms have remained substantially similar to the original agreement.
+Amendments to the arrangement include, but are not limited to the following: i) the facility's maturity date has been extended to August 16, 2023, ii) change of original financing rate to Canadian/US prime rate plus 0.25% - 0.75%, iii) change of original option to index the interest rate to CDOR/LIBOR plus a margin of 1.25% - 1.75%, and iv) change of original letter of credit fee to a range of 1.25% - 1.75%.
+In addition, the amended ABL facility agreement also includes other amendments which enhance Stelco's flexibility and reduce restrictions associated with Stelco Inc.'s ability to declare and pay dividends to Holdings.

+In the periods prior to these amendments, the interest rate on Canadian/US dollar denominated funds was the Canadian/US prime rate plus 1% - 1.5%, depending on the amount that had been drawn under the facility, and was payable monthly.
+The Company also had the option to index the interest rate to CDOR/LIBOR plus a margin of 2% - 2.5%, and could have elected this in the event that it resulted in a lower rate of interest on its draws under the revolver.
+The Company also could obtain letters of credit under the facility at a rate of 2% - 2.5%.

 The amount available to be drawn under the ABL credit facility will vary from time to time, based upon a borrowing base determined with reference to Stelco Inc.'s trade receivables and certain inventory balances.
-At June 30, 2018, the available borrowing base was \$268 million.
-The interest on Canadian/US dollar denominated funds is the Canadian/US prime rate plus 1% - 1.5%, depending on the amount that has been drawn under the facility, and is payable monthly.
-Stelco Inc. also has the option to index the interest rate to CDOR/LIBOR plus a margin of 2% - 2.5%, and may elect this in the event that it results in a lower rate of interest on its draws under the revolver.
-Additionally, Stelco Inc. is subject to payment of an unused line fee ranging from 0.25% - 0.375% of the unused portion of the revolver, depending on the amount undrawn, and is payable monthly.
-Stelco Inc. can obtain letters of credit under the facility at a rate of 2% - 2.5%.
-Stelco Inc. has letters of credit outstanding as at June 30, 2018 in the amount of \$36 million.
-During the six months ended June 30, 2018, Stelco Inc.'s borrowing and repayment activity on the ABL facility resulted in a nil outstanding balance as at June 30, 2018.
+At September 30, 2018, the available borrowing base was \$299 million.
+During the nine months ended September 30, 2018, Stelco Inc.'s borrowing and repayment activity on the ABL facility resulted in a nil outstanding balance as at September 30, 2018 and had letters of credit outstanding in the amount of \$36 million (December 31, 2017 - \$35 million).